top of page

 Tyler Nail’s catalog boasts nearly 300 songs.
 The Southern recluse-turned-wanderer writes with wisdom and craftsmanship, earning accolades along the way: winner of "Best Country Artist" at the Forsyth Entertainment Awards (2018), semi-finalist in the International Songwriting Competition and American Songwriter Road-Ready Contest (2024), voted in the top 5 songwriters of the Piedmont Triad for multiple years, and nominated for best Americana artist in Providence by Motif Magazine (2025).

-From his humble beginnings in his grandfather's cabin, he found his to packed-out music clubs in Winston-Salem.
-Years of hanging on to home led him to the snowy streets of Providence, RI.
-Nail's story is one of exploration, transformation, and authenticity.
-He is a Southern songwriter, an observer, and a heavy-hitting Americana artist.
+Nail's humble beginnings in his grandfather's cabin seem to stay present in his music.
+His songs sound like a dreamy North Carolina log cabin hidden in the dogwoods.
+Nail's story is one of exploration and transformation, but also of deep roots and authenticity.
+He is a Southern songwriter, an observer, a writer, and a heavy-hitting Americana artist.
 Much like his musical heroes, Nail is driven by the careful craftsmanship of his songs, and sharing them with as many people as he can across the country, on stage and on recording.